-A: Retailers/Service Centres will be able to source most parts you require.
-For details of your nearest Elddis Retailer please refer to our Find A Retailer section on our website.
+A: We do not supply parts direct, we have an extensive network of Retailers/Service Centres which will be able to source most parts you require.
+For details of your nearest Erwin Hymer Group UK Retailer please refer to "Find A Retailer" section on our website.